 - You must have a valid ID (identification documents) – Passport or National Identity card, and all other documents you might need

 - regardless of your marital status (single, married, divorced …) will be logged as a single

-- must be physically and mentally able to serve at various locations at all times
+- You must be physically fit to serve at all times and in all places